spatie/laravel-model-states/docs/working-with-states/03-listing-states.md

 weight: 3
 ---

-Say you have setup the invoice model as follows:
+Say you have set up the invoice model as follows:

 ```php
 namespace App;